matomo-org/matomo-java-tracker/README.md

 * Ensures correct values are sent to Matomo Tracking API
 * Includes debug and error logging
 * Easy to integrate in frameworks, e.g. Spring: Just create the MatomoTracker Spring bean and use it in other beans

+Please prefer the Java 17 version as the Java 8 will become obsolete in the future.

 Further information on Matomo and Matomo HTTP tracking: